Acharei Mot: Leviticus chapter 16

-The Mishnah taught that on the morning of the day before Yom Kippur, they placed the High Priest at the Eastern Gate and brought before him oxen, rams, and sheep, so that he could become familiar with the service.
+The Mishnah taught that on the morning of the day before Yom Kippur, they positioned the High Priest at the Eastern Gate and brought before him oxen, rams, and sheep, so that he could become familiar with the service.
 The rest of the seven days, they did not withhold food or drink from him, but near nightfall on the eve of Yom Kippur, they would not let him eat much, as food might make him sleep.
 The sages of the court took him up to the house of Avtinas and handed him over to the elders of the priesthood.
 As the sages of the court took their leave, they cautioned him that he was the messenger of the court, and adjured him in God's Name that he not change anything in the service from what they had told him.
 He and they turned aside and wept that they should have to suspect him of doing so.

 The Mishnah taught that on the night before Yom Kippur, if the High Priest was a sage, he would expound the relevant Scriptures, and if he was not a sage, the disciples of the sages would expound before him.
 If he was used to reading the Scriptures, he would read, and if he was not, they would read before him.
 They would read from Job, Ezra, and Chronicles, and Zechariah ben Kubetal said from Daniel.
 If he tried to sleep, young priests would snap their middle finger before him and say, "Mr. High Priest, arise and drive the sleep away!"
 They would keep him busy until near the time for the morning offering.